David-Beninson/recipe_project/README.md

 A recipe search application built with FastAPI for the backend and Flask for the main frontend page.

 This repository includes:
-- FastAPI API endpoints for recipe search and ingredient substitutes
+- FastAPI API endpoints for recipe search, ingredient substitutes, and custom recipes
+- Async database operations using SQLAlchemy ORM and PostgreSQL
 - JWT user authentication and signup
-- PostgreSQL data storage with SQLAlchemy ORM
 - HTTPX integration to call Spoonacular for recipes and substitutes
-- Flask-based main page with login/register/home views
+- Flask-based web frontend with modern pages and modular styling
+- Jinja2 layout inheritance and template components
 - Unit tests for authentication and recipe endpoints

 ---